jeremiemeunier/pastille/README.md

 # pastille-bot

-📢 A big update is on the way !
-Wait a few days and it come

 It's a bot.
-An explosive bot named Pastille but only for an discord !
+An explosive bot named Pastille but only for discord !

 <div align="center">
 	<br />